hashcloak/Meson/docs/docs/docs.md

 Because of the way our docker services are being created, all of the log files are saved to the mounted docker volume, thus all of the log files will be located in the mount the directory of the docker host.
 If the docker volume is mounted `$HOME/configs/nonvoting` the logs of the authority will be saved in that directory.
 The same goes for all of the nodes.

-If you are running a full mixnet this little command will be useful for looking at all of the logs of the mixnet.
-If you are running a single node then this command also works for you.
+If you are running a full mixnet or a single node this command might be useful for you:

 ```
 find ./configs -name "*.log" | xargs tail -f